Cube-OS/cubeOS/test/integration/linux/isis-obc/iobc-qa-plan.rst

 Testing Process
 ~~~~~~~~~~~~~~~

-Before running tests, verify that the master branch of the Kubos repo has passed all CircleCI
+Before running tests, verify that the master branch of the CubeOS repo has passed all CircleCI
 tests.
 This can be done by checking the badge displayed in the Readme section of the repo's
-`main page<https://github.com/kubos/kubos>`__.
+`main page<https://github.com/cubeos/cubeos>`__.
 It should show a green "PASSED" icon.

 All automatable tests will be executed by running the ``test_runner.py`` script against the
 iOBC's test configuration file.